vaadin/eslint-config-vaadin/README.md

 ### eslint-config-vaadin

-A config config that contains the JavaScript linting rules.
+The default config that contains the JavaScript linting rules.

 This config requires `eslint-config-vaadin/prettier` that must be added the very last i.e. after any other configs.